anhhuynh1506/3-column-preview-card-component/README.md

 ### Screenshot

-For Mobile
+- For Mobile
 ![For Mobile](./mySolutionImage/mobile.png)

-For Desktop
+- For Desktop
 ![For Desktop](./mySolutionImage/desktop.png)

-Hover states
+- Hover states for interactive elements
 ![Hover states](./mySolutionImage/hover-states.gif)